sarahforzley/universal-docs/api/endpoints.md

 `The multipart/form-data`content type is not supported for uploading files to APIs.
 {% endhint %}

-You could also save the file into a directory.
+You can also save the file into a directory.

 ```powershell
 New-PSUEndpoint -Url '/file' -Method Post -Endpoint {